William Schilletter

 William Albert "Shorty" Schilletter (December 25, 1893 - September 14, 1974) was a college football player and lieutenant.

-Early years
+Early life

 William was the son of Augustus "Shorty" Schilletter, a German immigrant in charge of the Clemson College dining hall.

 College football

 Schilletter was an All-Southern tackle for the Clemson Tigers of Clemson University, captain of the 1914 team.
 He was a charter member of the Clemson Athletic Hall of Fame inducted in 1973.

 Military

 Following his playing career, he went into the military.